From the Classroom to the Field

 Our Leadership in Action Learning

-For 2 decades, we have taught Action Learning Labs following the mission of MIT Sloan: “to develop principled, innovative leaders who improve the world and to generate ideas that advance management practice."
+For two decades, we have taught Action Learning labs guided by the mission of MIT Sloan: “to develop principled, innovative leaders who improve the world and to generate ideas that advance management practice."
 In line with that mission, our goal is to immerse students in real-life business management situations so that when they manage their own organizations, they will be humble leaders that work well in teams, solve problems, navigate through ambiguous situations, and take time to reflect on themselves.